 Mr. Misadventures had all the time in the world to take photos in all the interesting angles he likes to take!

-There several building, shrines, temples, halls.
+There are several buildings, shrines, temples, and halls.
 All beautiful.
 I am not sure if I would have enjoyed it as much at night.
-In the evening the maple trees are lit up, which is nice but in the daylight you get to see all the intricacies of the buildings.
+In the evening the maple trees are lit up, which is nice but in the daylight, you get to see all the intricacies of the buildings.

 The entrance affords a beautiful view of the city.

 I found aspects of the little hall/shrine you enter to get into the park to have a lot of Indian aspects (or are they Japanese aspects in India, I don't know which came first!).

 When you get to the Main Hall (Hondo) it gets a little more crowded and a little more complicated to take photos.
 There is construction going on and it seems like nearly every shot you want to take has a big blue tarp in it somewhere (not to Japan, maybe you want to do construction during non-season weeks…are you taking lessons from CalTrans?).